-Daylight Saving Time will end this Sunday (30 October 2022) for the UK and most European countries.
+Daylight Saving Time will end Sunday (29 October 2023) for the UK and most European countries.
 While you turn your clocks and watches back by 1 hour at home, you will also need to ensure the time settings in your trade/transaction reporting are correct.

 Here are 2 tips to help you ensure your trades/transactions are reported at the correct time: